 This is a global issue.
 It's not limited to North American sports leagues or even professional sports leagues.
 This affects children growing up in athletics around the world.

-“If it’s a teammate, if it’s a friend from back home, I’ll still be your friend, your teammate,” Nielsen said.
-“It won’t change anything.
-It’s definitely going to happen on teams in the future.
-I think everybody would be supportive of a guy on the team.”
-THE FIRST COMMERCIALYou Can Play
+"If it's a teammate, if it's a friend from back home, I'll still be your friend, your teammate," Nielsen said.
+"It won't change anything.
+It's definitely going to happen on teams in the future.
+I think everybody would be supportive of a guy on the team."

-titled their first PSA ‘The Faceoff’ and featured stars Henrik Lundqvist, Corey Perry, Dion Phaneuf, Rick Nash, Daniel Alfredsson, Duncan Keith, Claude Giroux, Joffrey Lupul, Scott Hartnell, Andy Greene, Brian Boyle and Moulson.
+You Can Play titled their first PSA 'The Faceoff' and featured stars Henrik Lundqvist, Corey Perry, Dion Phaneuf, Rick Nash, Daniel Alfredsson, Duncan Keith, Claude Giroux, Joffrey Lupul, Scott Hartnell, Andy Greene, Brian Boyle and Moulson.
 The high-profile players filled the 60-second spot, making an immediate statement that this cause had full support around the NHL.